mohangk/laravel_sample_app/README.md

 2. (optional) Add any new dependencies and vendor at the same time

     	./composer.phar require davejamesmiller/laravel-boris dev-master

+## Using the generator to build scaffolds

+## Laravel ORM associations

 # Setting up a fresh project from scratch (on MacOSX)